Yoga

 Sutra 8 Chapter 2

-Slumbering in Pain
+Slumbering in Pain from the past

 Dukkhanusavi Dvesah